dorshinar/blog/content/blog/continuous-integration-with-github-actions-and-puppeteer/continuous-integration-with-github-actions-and-puppeteer.md

 ## End to end testing

-End to end tests are different from other types of automated tests.
+End to end (or E2E) tests are different from other types of automated tests.
 E2E tests simulate a real user, performing actions on the screen.
 This kind of tests should help fill the blank space between "static" tests - such as unit tests, where you usually don't bootstrap the entire application, and component testing - which usually run against a single component (or a service in a micro-service architecture).

-By simulating user interaction, you get to test the experience your user is receiving, while using your application or service.
+By simulating user interaction you get to test the experience of using your application or service in the same way a regular user would experience it.

 The mantra that we try to follow is that it does not matter if your code performs perfectly, as long as the button the user should press is hidden due to some css quirk.
 The end result is that the user will never get to feel the greatness of your code.